ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 The Appflow SDK (also known as Ionic Deploy plugin) will allow you to take advantage of arguably two of the best Appflow features: deploying live updates to your app and bypassing the app stores.
 Ionic Appflow's Live Update feature is shipped with Appflow SDK and features the capabilities of detecting and syncing the updates for your app that you have pushed to your identified channels within the dashboard.

 To get the Appflow SDK plugin added to your project, you can follow the install instructions within the Appflow Dashboard by clicking on "Install Instructions" inside of the `Deploy > Destinations` section.
-Alternatively, you can install the plugin manually by excuting the following command in your app's root directory:
+Alternatively, you can install the plugin manually by executing the following command in your app's root directory:

 ```shell
 ionic deploy add  \